SciRuby/daru-io/README.md

     Daru::IO::Exporters::YAML.new(df, 'dataframe.yml')
     ```

-- **Modify existing IO modules**
+- **Adding new IO modules to custom modules**

-    Behaviour of existing IO modules can also be changed according to your needs, similar to the above example.
+    Behaviour of existing IO modules can also be reused according to your needs, similar to the above example.
-    For example, if the CSV Importer has to be tweaked with a faster processing gem, simply replace the above
+    For example, if the CSV Importer has to be tweaked with a faster processing gem, simply follow an approach
-    (psuedo)code with `class Daru::IO::Importers::CSV`.
+    similar to this -

+    ```ruby
+    class CustomNamespace::Importers::CSV < Daru::IO::Importers::CSV
+      Daru::DataFrame.register_io_module :custom_csv, self

+      #!
+Your CSV Importer code here
+    end
+    ```

-**Note: The tweaked module can also be made to inherit from another module (like `Importers::JSON`) rather than `Importers::Base`, depending on use-case (say, parse a complexly nested API response with JsonPaths).**
+**Note: The new module can be made to inherit from another module (like `Importers::JSON`) rather than `Importers::Base`, depending on use-case (say, parse a complexly nested API response with JsonPaths).**

 # Contributing